 The threat of criminalisation also hangs over the new Bill, which clearly states that an operator must produce their licence on demand to an inspector or face a fine.
 Nothing speaks louder about the disjuncture of conflicting ideologies than these threats by government against business.

 As a consequence, when plans fail to work out, when unemployment is not reduced and when inequality increases, the knee-jerk reaction of government is to impose even more penalties and more surveillance on a hapless private sector.
-Actually, the solution is simple: banish the Trade and Industry and free the impulses of entrepreneurship that drive business to nourish the private sector and the larger economy.
+Actually, the solution is simple: banish the Department of Trade and Industry and free the impulses of entrepreneurship that drive business to nourish the private sector and the larger economy.

 This opinion piece originally appeared in The Mail & Guardian’s Thought Leader…